 As a testament to Treviño's legacy, REFORMA members have created a commemorative scholarship in her name.
 The association has a long tradition of offering library education and professional development scholarships at both the chapter and local level.
 A scholarship is also a fitting tribute to a library leader who had a strong passion for her profession, and encouraged others to follow in her direction.

 In a 2008 interview with Aline Pereira on PaperTigers.org, Treviño noted, "The library field is not a field to choose if you are looking for monetary rewards.
 It is a field to choose if you are looking to make a difference in the life of a child by dedicating yourself to bringing the best in children's literature to them and by instilling in them a love of learning.
 It is very important for children to have good role models.
 It is with much satisfaction that I look back at my own decision.
 I know that I made the best one for myself when I decided to become a librarian."

-Donations towards the scholarship should be addressed to Sarah Dahlen, REFORMA Treasurer, earmarked for the Rose Trevino Scholarship:
+Donations earmakred for the Rose Treviño Scholarship should be addressed to the REFORMA Treasurer, at the following address:

 Questions about donations should be sent to REFORMA's treasurer at email@example.com.

 Questions about the Rose Treviño Scholarship can be directed to the Scholarship Chair, Sandra Hernandez, at firstname.lastname@example.org.

 You can donate to the scholarship fund below: